Main

 • We are enhancing and promoting the expansion of our subsidiary BFS (Bussan Food Science) and Soda Aromatic Co., Ltd., our investee, into Asia.

-• We have invested in a business engaged in the manufacturing and sales of Traditional Chinese Medicine in Singapore, pursuing synergies with Thorne Asia.
+• We have invested in a business engaged in the manufacturing and sales of Traditional Chinese Medicine in Singapore, we are expanding into the wellness field in Asian markets.

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE

 Iron & Steel Products Iron & Steel Products General infrastructure maintenance We will contribute to lengthen the service life of existing infrastructure.
-In collaboration with partners who possess high technological abilities, contribute to spread the preventive maintenance business that uses Japan's excellent maintenance technology throughout the world, to build environmentally friendly infrastructure.
+In collaboration with partners who possess high technological abilities, contribute to spread the preventive maintenance business that uses excellent maintenance technology throughout the world, to build environmentally friendly infrastructure.
 Expand services, products, and areas provided for in the general infrastructure maintenance business.
-We are currently promoting our maintenance business in Thailand together with Sho-Bond Corporation, a general infrastructure maintenance company.
-We will extend the life of infrastructure through preventive maintenance such as repair and reinforcement.

 • RESPONSIBLE CONSUMPTION AND PRODUCTION